digital-work-lab/digital-work-lecture/slides/09-platformization.md

 Typical mechanism to source from innovation platforms:

 - A requester posts a task (e.g. logo design) and announces a monetary reward for the winning solution
-- Contestants submit solutions on the platform
+- Contestants submit solutions on the platform, typically without information on other submissions
 - The requester chooses the best solution(s) and awards the prize

 Example: [Crowdspring](https://www.crowdspring.com/how-it-works/)